7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ```

-Note that the above code is agnostic of environment: Provided a `PostgresServerConfig` the
+Note that the above code is agnostic of environment.
+Provided a `PostgresServerConfig`, the
 `Transactor` needed by `PostgresExampleApp` can be constructed.

 An integration test would use a module that provides the `PostgresServerConfig` from a